espressomd/espresso/doc/sphinx/advanced_methods.rst

 Electrokinetics
 ---------------

-The electrokinetics setup in allows for the description of electro-hydrodynamic systems on the level of ion density distributions coupled to a Lattice-Boltzmann (LB) fluid.
+The electrokinetics setup in |es| allows for the description of electro-hydrodynamic systems on the level of ion density distributions coupled to a Lattice-Boltzmann (LB) fluid.
 The ion density distributions may also interact with explicit charged particles, which are interpolated on the LB grid.
-In the following paragraph we briefly explain the electrokinetic model implemented in , before we come to the description of the interface.
+In the following paragraph we briefly explain the electrokinetic model implemented in |es|, before we come to the description of the interface.

-If you are interested in using the electrokinetic implementation in for scientific purposes, please contact G. Rempfer before you start your project.

 .. _Electrokinetic Equations: